vtexdocs/help-center-content/docs/tutorials/en/how-to-identify-the-store-and-salesperson-in-an-instore-order.md

 ---
-title: How to identify the store and sales associate in an inStore order
+title: 'How to identify the store and sales associate in an inStore order'
 id: 4CXQ54PRqGKI2lOjFuJPQL
 status: DRAFT
 createdAt: 2020-11-07T00:10:46.437Z